 Of course, there is nothing morally or practically wrong with buying stocks on margin, despite popular prejudices against the practice.
-Encouraging people to do this might help many of them diversify their personal portfolios better, taking better advantage of higher expected returns from some more risky investments and offsetting the anti-equity bias that infects the portfolios of most small investors.
-Encouraging people to buy securities on margin might also help a broad element of the public learn a lesson in finance, thus furthering the President's goal of promoting an "ownership society."
-But, we have to think whether this plan for margin purchases of securities is going to work out as well for them financially as the President has been intimating.
+Encouraging people to do this might help many of them diversify their personal portfolios better, taking better advantage of higher expected returns from some more risky investments and offsetting the anti-equity bias that infects the portfolios of most small investors.3 Encouraging people to buy securities on margin might also help a broad element of the public learn a lesson in finance, thus furthering Bush's goal of promoting an "ownership society."
+But, we have to think whether this plan for margin purchases of securities is going to work out well for the representative worker who chooses this option.